thedevsbuddy/ignitr_cli/README.md

 ignitr make:module blog
 ```

+_NOTE: Make sure to use the module names as singular name_

-This will generate all the files required for a `blog` module inside your project's `lib/app/modules` directory:
+This will generate all the files required for a `Module`

+#### Generated Files

 ```txt
 📂 blog